yash-suryarao/DevOps-Notes/6-Kubernetes.md

 __4. Kube Proxy:-__ Kube Proxy is responsible for network proxying, pod-to-pod communication and load balancing.
 It enables communication between services and pods by routing network traffic to the appropriate destination, ensuring connectivity within the cluster.

 ### Master Node (Controle Plane):
+The master node is `responsible for cluster management and for providing the API that is used to configure and manage resources within the Kubernetes cluster.` Kubernetes master node components can be run within Kubernetes itself, as a set of containers within a dedicated pod.

 __1. API Server:-__